R-Wilkes/SecureTree/Config/Readme.md

 - Sets local users based on the users defined in the local_admins/users files <br>
 - WARNING: Won't mess with your current user, but can very easily mess up the scoring system user <br>

+### set_domain_users (True, False, Ask)
+- Sets domain users based on the users defined in the domain admins/users files <br>
+- WARNING: Won't mess with your current user, but can very easily mess up the scoring system user <br>
 ### enable_firewall (True, False, Ask)
 - Enables the firewall with a bunch of rules set <br>
 - Most deadly, could block a needed port <br>